-The Malaysian Journal of International Relations, MJIR (ISSN 2600-8181) is an open-access, peer-reviewed journal published annually by the Department of International and Strategic Studies, Faculty of Arts and Social Sciences, University of Malaya.
+The Malaysian Journal of International Relations, MJIR (ISSN 2600-8181) is an open-access, peer-reviewed journal published annually by the Department of International and Strategic Studies, Faculty of Arts and Social Sciences, Universiti Malaya.
 The MJIR welcomes original contributions related to international relations, foreign policy, diplomacy, political science, international political economy, strategic and security studies, and related fields, to be considered for publication.
 In particular, the journal welcomes manuscripts with a focus on international relations in the Asia-Pacific.

-Vol 6 No 1 (2018): MJIR | The Malaysian Journal of International Relations
+Vol. 10 No. 1 (2022): MJIR | The Malaysian Journal of International Relations

 All new submissions to the MJIR are automatically screened using Turnitin within the editorial system.
 Editors may also choose to run a similarity report at any other point during the review process or post-publication.
 The default similarity report view (inside Turnitin) gives the percentage of the text of the manuscript which has overlap with one or more published articles.